gmkumar2005/scalajs-heresdk/website/docs/examples/map-at-a-specified-location.md

 ---
 title: Map at a specified location
 ---

+Display a map at a specified location and zoom level This example displays a movable map initially centered on the Brandenburg Gate in the centre of Berlin (52.5159°N, 13.3777°E)

 ## //TODO
 The use case involves developing an application that presents a static, non-interactive map by default.